Edgar Morin: Life and career

+In 1959, Morin's book Autocritique was published.
+The book was a sustained reflection on his adherence to, and subsequent exit from, the Communist Party, focusing on the dangers of ideology and self-deception.
 In 1960, Morin travelled extensively in Latin America, visiting Brazil, Chile, Bolivia, Peru and Mexico.
 He returned to France, where he published L'Esprit du Temps, a work on popular culture.
 That same year, French sociologist Georges Friedmann brought him and Roland Barthes together to create a Centre for the Study of Mass Communication that, after several name changes, became the Edgar Morin Centre of the EHESS, Paris.
-Also in 1960 Morin and Jean Rouch coauthored the film Chronique d'un été, an early example of cinéma vérité and direct cinema.
+Also in 1960, Morin and Jean Rouch coauthored the film Chronique d'un été, an early example of cinéma vérité and direct cinema.

 Beginning in 1965, Morin became involved in a large multidisciplinary project, financed by the Délégation Générale à la Recherche Scientifique et Technologique in Plozévet.
 This project culminated in La Métamorphose de Plodémet (1967), which was an ethnology of contemporary French society about the commune of Plozévet (in Finistère), where he stayed for almost a year.
 In 1968, Morin became the center of a controversy after the publication of his study, as local inhabitants felt betrayed by his work and denounced inaccuracies that he published.
 Morin attempted to clarify his intentions and answered critics on the Canadian television show Le Sel de la semaine, and it was agreed that the inhabitants misinterpreted his sociological jargon, and he likewise misinterpreted their cultural references and jokes.

 In 1968, Morin replaced the incumbent professor of philosophy, Henri Lefebvre, at the University of Nanterre.
 He became involved in the student revolts that began to emerge in France.
 In May 1968 he wrote a series of articles for Le Monde that tried to understand what he called "The Student Commune."
-He followed the student revolt closely and wrote a second series of articles in Le Monde called "The Revolution without a Face," as well as coauthoring Mai 68: La brèche with Cornelius Castoriadis and Claude Lefort.
+He followed the student revolt closely and wrote a second series of articles in Le Monde called "The Revolution without a Face", as well as coauthoring Mai 68: La brèche with Cornelius Castoriadis and Claude Lefort.

+In 1969, Morin researched the spread of an antisemitic libel that occurred in the town of Orléans.
+He published La Rumeur d'Orléans later that year.
+Morin argued that urbanization, consumer society, and sexual liberation had generated social disorientation that manifested itself in antisemitic fantasies.
+The study attracted considerable public attention.

-In 1969, Morin spent a year at the Salk Institute for Biological Studies in La Jolla, California.
+In 1969-70, Morin spent a year at the Salk Institute for Biological Studies in La Jolla, California.
 Jonas Salk invited him under the recommendation of Jacques Monod and John Hunt, with the sole imposed condition of learning.
 It was there, in this "breeding ground for Nobel Prizes" that he familiarized himself with systems theory.
 He read Henri Laborit, James Watson, Stéphane Lupasco, Bronowski, and was introduced to the thought of Gregory Bateson and the "new problematic in ecology".